-On arrival, girls go to their form room, pack their school bag for morning lessons and are ready for the school bell at 8.20am.
-Each girl also has a locker.
-When the Form Tutor arrives in the form room, the girls should be ready for registration at 8.25am.
-If, for any reason, your daughter is late for registration, then she must sign the late book, which is kept in all three Reception areas.
+On arrival, pupils go to their form room, pack their school bag for morning lessons and are ready for the school bell at 8.20am.
+Each pupil also has a locker.
+When the Form Tutor arrives in the form room, the pupils should be ready for registration at 8.25am.
+If, for any reason, your daughter is late for registration, then she must sign the late book, which is kept in all three reception areas.